amcginlay/eks-demos/doc/10-deploy-to-k8s/README.md

 kubectl create deployment dummy-deployment --image dummy --dry-run=client -o yaml | kubectl neat
 ```

-### Deploy our application at scale
+### Deploy your application at scale

 Create a directory in which to store your Kubernetes manifests.
 ```bash
 mkdir -p ~/environment/echo-frontend/templates/
 ```

-Create a namespace named `demos` which will host our objects.
+Create a namespace named `demos` which will host your objects.
 ```bash
 kubectl create namespace demos
 ```